-- · Significant gaps exist in the government's understanding of biodiversity; - · Government does not know whether its actions are resulting in the conservation of biodiversity; and - · Government is not adequately measuring and reporting on its progress in the conservation of biodiversity.

-The first conclusion was based on the fact that parts of the province had never been inventoried for species distribution and the data from other parts of the province is outdated.
+- · Significant gaps exist in the government's understanding of biodiversity; - Government does not know whether its actions are resulting in the conservation of biodiversity; and inventoried for species distribution and the data from other parts of the province is outdated.
 The AG also found that there was little information regarding the status of invertebrates and non-vascular plants, and that despite the large number of species at risk in the province, very few are protected under provincial legislation.
 Lastly, the AG found that the government's tool for prioritizing biodiversity conservation actions was unreliable and there was little monitoring of designated protection areas.